 Society tells you that you should be happy, and that you have a disorder if you’re not.
 The Buddha, in contrast, actually taught that life is suffering.
 Suffering is a part of life, and if we believe we need things to be happy, we set ourselves up for despair, for things of this world can only bring temporary happiness at best.

 We must look to things that aren’t of this world–love, compassion, forgiveness, gratefulness, presence–in order to heal the world.
 These are necessary for happiness.
 These are the spiritual insights we must learn and experience ourselves, and practice during times of grief, if we are to be delivered, in right time, from the pain.

 To support someone who is grieving, simply show you care.

-The interesting thing, when we’re showing support of a loved one during difficult times, is that the gift is shared.
-The gift of our presence to that person is received, and they are going to teach us and serve us in the same breath.
+The interesting thing, when we’re supporting a loved one during difficult times, is that the gift is shared.
+The gift of our presence to that person is received, and they’re going to teach us and serve us in the same breath.
 Your being there and showing up is as much a gift to you as it is for them.

 If you’d like to listen to a beautiful prayer from Marianne’s new book, Tears to Triumph, you can come back to this downloadable audio anytime, as often as needed, courtesy of Marianne and Marie.

 Which of these spiritual insights touched your heart or inspired you to think differently?